JuliaActuary/JuliaActuary.org/blog/bayesian_intro.md

 *Practically*, recent advances in computational power, algorithm development, and open-source libraries have enabled practitioners to adapt the Bayesian workflow.

 Deriving the posterior distribution is analytically intractable so computational methods must be used.
 Advances in raw computing power only in the 1990's made non-trivial Bayesian analysis possible, and recent advances in algorithms have made the computations more efficient.
+For example, one of the most popular algorithms, NUTS, was only published in the 2010's.

 Many problems require the use of compute clusters to manage runtime, but if there is any place to invest in understanding posterior probability distributions, its insurance companies trying to manage risk!

 Moreover, the availability of open-source libraries, such as Turing.jl, PyMC3, and Stan provide access to the core routines in an accessible interface.

-## Subjectivity?
+## Subjectivity of the Priors?

-Two ways one might think about subjectivity in a Bayesian context: it's a feature that should be embraced or it’s a flaw that should be avoided.
+Two ways one might react to subjectivity in a Bayesian context: it's a feature that should be embraced or it’s a flaw that should be avoided.

 ### As a feature

-**A Bayesian approach to defining a statistical model is an approach that allows for explicitly incorporating actuarial judgment.**
+**A Bayesian approach to defining a statistical model is an approach that allows for explicitly incorporating actuarial judgment.** Establishing prior beliefs in a Bayesian model would force the actuary to be explicit about othewise fuzzy predilections.
+The explicit assumption is also more amenable to productive debate about its merits and biases than an implicit judgemental override.

 ### Subjectivity as a flaw

 Subjectivity is inherent in all useful statistical methods.
 Subjectivity in traditional approaches include how the data was collected, which hypothesis to test, what significant levels to use, and assumptions about the data-generating processes.

-In fact, the "objective" approach to null hypothesis testing is so prone to abuse and misinterpretation that in 2016, the American Statistical Association issued a statement intended to steer statistical analysis into a post `post p<0.05 era`.
-That `p<0.05` approach is embedded in most traditional approaches to actuarial credibility.
+In fact, the "objective" approach to null hypothesis testing is so prone to abuse and misinterpretation that in 2016, the American Statistical Association issued a statement intended to steer statistical analysis into a "post p<0.05 era".
+That "p<0.05" approach is embedded in most traditional approaches to actuarial credibility[^1] and therefore should be similarly reconsidered.

 ### Maximum Entropy Distributions